 These two statements report the District's Net Position and changes in them.
-The District's Net Position (the difference between assets and deferred outflows of resources and liabilities and deferred inflows of resources) provide one measure of the District's financial health, or financial position.
+The District's Net Position (the difference between assets plus deferred outflows and liabilities plus deferred inflows) provide one measure of the District's financial health, or financial position.
 Over time, increases or decreases in the District's Net Position are one indicator of whether its financial health is improving or deteriorating.
 To fully assess the overall health of the District, however, you should consider nonfinancial factors as well, such as changes in the District's average daily attendance or its property tax base and the condition of the District's facilities.

-In the Statement of Net Position and the Statement of Activities, the District's activities are presented as: Governmental activities-most of the District's basic services are reported here, including the instruction, counseling, co-curricular activities, food services, transportation, maintenance, community services, and general administration.
+In the Statement of Net Position and the Statement of Activities, the District's activities are presented as:

+Governmental activities - most of the District's basic services are reported here, including the instruction, counseling, co-curricular activities, food services, transportation, maintenance, community services, and general administration.
 Property taxes, tuition, fees, and state and federal grants finance most of these activities.